zillant/RF/README.md

 # RF
 RF#.
-Data transmiting with HackRF on Windows
+In perspective: Data transmiting with HackRF on Windows.
+     Now: Receiving Samples in console app.